soundpress/RulesOfNYC/docs/c04/index.rst

    (1) Notice of solicitation.

       (i) Distribution.
 RFPs or notices of their availability and their notices of solicitation must be posted on the City's website in a location that is accessible to the public simultaneously with their publication.
-RFPs and their notices of solicitation must also be electronically mailed to a sufficient number of vendors, including all vendors on the appropriate citywide bidders list established by the CCPO pursuant to § 3-02(f) at least twenty (20) days prior to the due date, or within the time frames authorized by § 3-03(h).
+RFPs and their notices of solicitation must also be electronically mailed to a sufficient number of vendors, including all vendors on the appropriate citywide bidders list established by the CCPO pursuant to 9 RCNY § 3-02(f) at least twenty (20) days prior to the due date, or within the time frames authorized by 9 RCNY § 3-03(h).
 An agency may, upon request of a vendor, provide RFPs or notices by mail, fax, hand delivery, or otherwise.
 RFPs or notices of their availability may be electronically sent to vendors on agency-specific bidders lists, in addition to the appropriate citywide bidders list maintained by the CCPO, only with approval of the CCPO.
 For those proposals which are subject to § 6-129 of the New York City Administrative Code (M/WBE and EBE program), a minimum of twenty seven (27) days prior to the due date must be provided.

       (ii) Publication.
 This subparagraph applies to RFPs above the small purchase limits except that it does not apply where vendors will be solicited from a PQL.